Char-Hunt/Projects-portfolio/README.md

   - 89
   - 67

-## Retrieve login attempts outside of Mexico
+## Task 3.
+Retrieve login attempts outside of Mexico

 There’s been suspicious activity with login attempts, but our team has determined that this activity didn't originate in Mexico.
 We need to investigate login attempts that occurred outside of Mexico.
 In this instance, we can use filters in SQL to create a query that identifies all login attempts that occurred outside of Mexico specifically.